 I grew up in Scandinavian community and enjoyed many Swedish treats as a child.
-This is one recipe I've kept through the years, and it's become a favorite snack for my nieces and nephews.
-It is crunchy yet not too sweet...a delicious treat to take along on any outing! —Lucille Dunn, Alma Center, Wisconsin
+This rusk recipe is one I've kept through the years, and it's become a favorite snack for my nieces and nephews.
+It is crunchy yet not too sweet; rusks are a delicious treat to take along on any outing! —Lucille Dunn, Alma Center, Wisconsin

 - 3 eggs, lightly beaten